Ujinjinjin/OrchardCoreModule.WebApi/README.md

 # Test coverage

-At the moment, this project only tested manually by the team of two QA's and cutting edge bugs weren't foun, but automated tests are on their way.
+At the moment, this project only tested manually by the team of two QA's and cutting edge bugs not found, but automated tests are on their way.

 # How to use